 For finishing, switch to soft finishing foam pads to achieve a high-gloss finish.

-Do I need to follow up with a DA polisher after using a rotary polisher?
-Do I need to follow up with a DA polisher after using a rotary polisher?
+Do I need to follow up with a Dual Action (DA) Polisher after using a Rotary Polisher?
+Do I need to follow up with a Dual Action (DA) Polisher after using a Rotary Polisher?

 How do I maintain my polisher?
 How do I maintain my polisher?